-Nursing Education Loan Repayment Program Fiscal Year 2011 2-Year Contract
+Nursing Education Loan Repayment Program Fiscal Year 2012 2-Year Contract for RNs Serving at a CSF

 Under the Nursing Education Loan Repayment Program ("NELRP"), section 846 of the Public Health Service Act (42 U.S.C. § 297n), the Secretary of Health and Human Services ("Secretary") is authorized to provide registered nurses with partial repayment of their outstanding qualifying loans for nursing education.
 In return for these loan repayments, the nurses agree to engage in the full-time practice of their profession for 2 years at a health care facility with a critical shortage of nurses.